No nonsense, made to measure, bicycles for all.

 Custom bicycles have been regarded as luxury objetcs and overlooked as an option by many riders.
-So I set off to make real bikes, no show bikes.
+So I set off to make real bikes, not show bikes.
 By putting the emphasis on the riding over the grafting, Mercredi opened the door to custom bikes for many riders who would have, until then, only purchased off-the-shelf.

 When you think about our bodies in motion, especially in shorter people, the differences in range become really noticable.
 A bike made around your body's capabilites makes complete sense.

 The challenge of making custom bikes more accessible, for me, can be solved in at least two ways.
 Firstly, and probably less importantly, making those custom more affordable.
-And secondly, which has a much more dramatic impact, by changing the representation.
+And secondly, which has a much more dramatic impact, by changing their representation.

 In the continus effort to make custom bikes more accessible, it became obvious that I needed to help people identify with custom bikes riders.